scikit-image/scikit-image-paper/response.md

 > release date to avoid having the paper become outdated and confusing very
 > fast.

-We have added a version number and date to this sentence (line XXX).
+We have added a version number and date to this sentence (line 92).

 > Page 7/18, line 146: I would prefer if "universal interoperability" was
 > rephrased to just "interoperability"